Karen Kane: Company

-Kane's clothing is most well known for having an easy, relaxed style that is reflective of her native California.
+Kane's clothing is most well known for having an easy, relaxed style that is reflective of California.
 In 2020, Kane's company earned B Corporation (certification).
 Kane is privately owned and family operated.

 In addition to sizes XS-XL, the brand also produces a plus size division of the lifestyle collection entitled Karen Kane Women’s, as well as petite sizes.
 In 2013, Kane added a sixth division to her company: Robert Michaels.
 Named for her two sons (Michael & Robert), the collection consists of knit dresses, tops, and sweaters, and is sold exclusively at Bloomingdale's.

 Kane's husband, Lonnie, currently serves as the Chairman of the California Fashion Association.
 Since its inception, Kane's business has always been family-run.
 Her parents, Olga and Frank, were the company's first accounting and facilities employees.
 Lonnie's mother, Cecelia, worked in customer service and eventually handled employee benefits.
 Karen and Lonnie's older son, Michael, serves as the company's other co-president.
 Their younger son, Robert, designed a line of t-shirts that appeared in the 'Karen by Karen Kane' summer collection.